 Current Featured Artists

-Show your support by visiting these venues and enjoying their beautiful creations!
+Show your support by visiting these venues and enjoying beautiful creations!
 For more information about these venues, visit the Schedule page.
 For more information about these artists visit the Members page and search for their name.

 Marcia Vanderbilt (Pealstrom) displayed her work at the Presbyterian Church.
 An artist that works with mixed media and captures moments in time with analog cameras, Marci is displaying her photography featuring images of yesteryear, and whimsical framed mixed media.